What Is A Chemical Peel?

 - Scaly patches and rough skin

-While chemical peels work best on the face, they are also suitable for other areas on the body, including the arms, legs, neck, chest and hands.
+While chemical peels work best on the face, they are also suitable for other areas on the body.
+Arms, legs, neck, chest and hands can all be enhanced though chemical peels.
 Chemical peels are not for everyone, though.
 If you are of Afro-Caribbean or Asian decent, if you have red hair and pale, freckled skin, if you have facial warts or abnormal pigmentation, or if you have a history of skin scarring, you may not be a good candidate for this procedure.
 Check with your doctor before making any final decisions.

 What happens after the Chemical Peel procedure?
 What is the recovery process?